Gamma Phi Beta: Symbols

 The motto of the Gamma Phi Beta is "Founded on a Rock".
 Its symbol is the crescent moon.
 The carnation was named the official flower of the sorority at its convention in 1888, while pink was designated the official color of the carnation in 1950.

 The sorority's crest was designed by Gertrude Comfort Morrow at University of California, Berkeley in 1913.
 Morrow's design was adopted after it won a national competition following the 1915 Convention.
 The crest, or coat of arms, is in the shape of a shield featuring three pink carnations on a white background, an open book on a light brown background, and a waxing crescent moon on a dark brown background.
 At the top of the shield is a golden oil lamp, and at the bottom of the shield is a banner displaying the Greek letters "ΓΦΒ".
 In 1965, the use of color was officially included in the crest.

 The official colors of Gamma Phi Beta are pink and shades of brown.
 At first, designated by "Brown and Mode", the brown color was to honor Dr. John J. Brown's role at the sorority's founding, along with 'mode', which was meant to be used as a stylish and complementary color.
 In 2006, an extensive rebranding effort adopted updates to several of the symbols used, along with the society's colors.
 The "primary palette" of "Blush" (pink) and "A-la-Mode" (brown/gray) is explained, "To modernize our meaningful colors, we lightened the pink to blush and combined light brown with warm gray, creating a shade we call A-La-Mode.
 The updated colors exude femininity and strength; they are timeless and confident like our membership."
 Secondary colors were chosen and are listed as Once in A Blue Moon, Pearl, Brownstone, and Carnation.

 The Gamma Phi Beta badge has not significantly changed since its design in 1874.
 It was designed by Tiffany & Co. and features a black crescent moon cradling the Greek letters Gamma, Phi, and Beta.
 Badges are currently produced by jeweler Herff Jones, with customization options such as a gold or silver finish or added jewels.
 The badges worn by International Council members are larger and feature white crescent moons instead of black.
 The international president's badge is set with diamonds on the Greek letters; other international officers' badges are set with pearls.
 In 1902, a triangular-shaped shield of dark brown, on which rests a crescent of gold, was approved as the badge for uninitiated new members.

 Its publication is The Crescent, established in 1901.
+Playwright Lindsey Barbee was The Crescent's editor from 1910 to 1938.